 MeteoSwiss operates a windprofiler at Payerne since 1994 for the continuous measurement of the wind conditions above Payerne.
 Since 2008, MeteoSwiss operates a network of three windprofilers which are located in Payerne, Grenchen and Schaffhausen.
 The wind data are used to drive the numerical weather prediction (NWP) model.
-In the frame of CN-MET the combined system of windprofiler and NWP model is used for the meteorological surveillance of the nuclear power plants.
+In the frame of EMER-Met (Emergency-Response Meteorology) the combined system of windprofiler and NWP model is used for the meteorological surveillance of the nuclear power plants.
 The latest measurements of the Swiss windprofiler network can be accessed here.

 The European Network

 The Swiss windprofiler network is part of a European network called E-PROFILE which counts over 30 windprofiler stations.
 All these windprofilers are used to drive NWP models on different scales by different institutions.
-The European Centre for Medium-Range Weather Forecasts (ECMWF) uses these data to calculate the global forecasts that are used by MeteoSwiss to drive the regional weather model COSMO-1.
+The European Centre for Medium-Range Weather Forecasts (ECMWF) uses these data to calculate the global forecasts that are used by MeteoSwiss to drive the regional weather model COSMO-1E.